sylkee00/debian_nginx_setup_tutorial/debian_setup_tutorial.md

 ## Step 7: Configuring Nginx to Serve a Sample Website

 Create a directory for your website.
+Let's say your website name is 'my-site'

 ```bash
 sudo mkdir -p /var/www/my-site